sondernextdoor/My-Theory-of-Everything/Theory.md

 God breaks the aforementioned illogical infinite loop. (i.e. axiomatically, the mind is but a receiver/computer for divine intellect).

 Edit (11/2/24): The previous stuff is just a half-jokingly play on “I think, therefore I am.”, computability theory, and solipsism.
-You don’t think; you think you think you think you think… It’s a paradoxical universe with purposefully missing pieces for us to never find.
+You don’t think; you think you think you think you think...(ad infinitum).
+It’s a paradoxical universe with purposefully missing pieces for us to never find.
 Just my beliefs.
 I could be wrong.

 Who is God?
 I don’t know.
 Maybe a super-intelligent brain that is a creator of its own universe—a self-referential intelligence capable of using mathematics to construct fundamental building blocks of reality.
 In this setup, the brain segments itself into areas of knowledge and ignorance, creating a world where parts of itself experience “darkness” or “not knowing.”